trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 <b> Process name and User ID </b>

-Android uses the package name for the name of the process that runs the components (activities, services, broadcast receivers) of an app.
+Android assigns a process to run the components of an app (an apk package) and names it after the package name.

-Android assigns a unique user ID for the process, which is the user ID for the underlying Linux OS.
+Android assigns a unique user ID for the process/apk package (used interchangeably, as the apk package is associated with a process), which is the user ID for the underlying Linux OS.
 The user ID is determined when the app is installed on a device and needless to say the user ID could be different on each device where it is installed.

-The process name and the user id of an app can be found from Dev Tools
+The process name and the user id of an app can be found from Dev Tools as shown below.

+Notice how the process name matches the package name given in the manifest file.
+The package summary also displays the components inside the package (apk package).

 <img src="_misc/package%20summary.png"/>